Centre for Research in Children's and Young Adult Literature

 Centre for Research in Children’s and Young Adult Literature

-DCU’s Centre for Research in Children’s and Young Adult Literature, School of English, (formerly know as the Centre for Children’s Literature and Culture) was established in 2006 by members of the former Department of English, St. Patrick’s College, Drumcondra.
+DCU’s Centre for Research in Children’s and Young Adult Literature, School of English, (formerly known as the Centre for Children’s Literature and Culture) was established in 2006 by members of the former Department of English, St. Patrick’s College, Drumcondra.

 The centre plays a significant role in the promotion of children’s and young adult literature in Ireland.
 The centre welcomes collaboration with national and international academics, educationalists, writers, illustrators, publishers, in fact anyone, with an interest in children’s and young adult literature.

 In the past, the centre has attracted international scholars, such as Prof Raffaella Baccolini, Dr Roberta Penerzoli, Prof Kenneth Kidd, Prof Karen Coats, Prof Jerry Griswold, Dr Marah Gubar, Prof Peter Hunt, Dr Lucy Pearson, Prof Maria Tatar, and Prof Jack Zipes, as well as leading writers for children and young adults, such as Ireland’s first Laureate na nÓg, Siobhán Parkinson, Dave Rudden, Cliodha O'Sullivan, Deirdre Sullivan, Sarah Maria Griffin, and English writer Melvin Burgess.